semaxwell-clgx/Learning-Elasticsearch/README.md

 See the [Elasticsearch Building Queries](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/master/java-rest-high-query-builders.html) documentation for specifics.

 With this in mind, implement the following queries in Java code.
-Open src/test/java/com/elasticsearch/ElasticTest.java and implement the following queries:
+Open _src/test/java/com/elasticsearch/ElasticsearchTest.java_ and implement the following queries.

 _HINT: You can run the queries in Elasticsearch to see the results you can expect to be returned._